Des Lyttle

 Desmond Lyttle (born 24 September 1971) is an English former football player and manager.

-He started his career with Leicester City, but dropped into non-League football with Worcester City in 1991.
-A good season earned him a move to Welsh side Swansea City, and in 1993 he moved on to Nottingham Forest.
+He started his career with Leicester City but dropped into non-League football with Worcester City in 1991.
+A good season earned him a move to Welsh side Swansea City, and in 1993, he moved on to Nottingham Forest.
 After six years with the club, including a spell in the Premier League, he signed with Watford.
-After just a season he switched to West Bromwich Albion.
-In 2003, he transferred to Northampton Town, and a year later he left the Football League for the second and final time, signing with Forest Green Rovers.
-He transferred to Worcester City in 2005, before joining Tamworth in 2007.
+After one season, he switched to West Bromwich Albion.
+In 2003, he transferred to Northampton Town, and a year later, he left the Football League for the second and final time, signing with Forest Green Rovers.
+He transferred to Worcester City in 2005 before joining Tamworth in 2007.

-In 2010, he was appointed caretaker manager at Tamworth, before being made player-manager on a full-time basis.
-He resigned the following year, claiming he was being undermined by the club's directors.
-He was appointed manager of Hucknall Town in October 2011, before departing seven months later.
-He later had a spell as first team coach at York City, before becoming the head football coach at Thomas Telford School.
+In 2010, he was appointed caretaker manager at Tamworth before being made player-manager on a full-time basis.
+He resigned the following year, claiming the club's directors undermined him.
+He was appointed manager of Hucknall Town in October 2011 before departing seven months later.
+He later had a spell as first team coach at York City before becoming the head football coach at Thomas Telford School.

 Playing career

 Early career

-Born in Wolverhampton, Staffordshire, Lyttle started his professional football career with Leicester City in 1990, but after failing to make the first team, he was released at the end of 1991.
+Born in Wolverhampton, Staffordshire, Lyttle started his professional football career with Leicester City in 1990.
+After failing to make the first-team, he was released at the end of 1991.
 Lyttle was picked up by Worcester City in August 1991 on a free transfer.
-He spent one season with Worcester, and a number of good performances alerted bigger clubs of Lyttle's ability.
-In July 1992, he joined newly promoted Second Division outfit Swansea City from Worcester for a fee of £12,500.
-He spent a full season with City, and was part of the team that defied the odds to finish fifth in their first season back in the Second Division.
+He spent one season with Worcester, and some good performances alerted bigger clubs of Lyttle's ability.
+In July 1992, he joined newly-promoted Second Division club Swansea City from Worcester for a fee of £12,500.
+He spent a full season with City and was part of the team that defied the odds to finish fifth in their first season back in the Second Division.
 Lyttle made 46 appearances for Swansea and found the net on one occasion.